datopian/ckanext-querytool/README.md

 ### Environment installation

 **NOTE:** There's not a current full Docker environment for this project.
-The following steps are for setting up a source install of CKAN, but using a Docker image for Solr (See point 2 for using the Docker image for Solr).
+The following steps are for setting up a source install of CKAN, but using a Docker image for Solr (See point 2 for using the Docker image for Solr) instead of a local install.

 1. Install CKAN 2.7.3 from source by following the steps found in the [CKAN install documentation](https://docs.ckan.org/en/2.7/maintaining/installing/install-from-source.html) (Before proceeding, read through the following points).
     - Make sure to install the tag `ckan-2.7.3`.
 So, replace `pip install -e 'git+https://github.com/ckan/ckan.git@ckan-2.7.12#egg=ckan'` from [part c. in the docs](https://docs.ckan.org/en/2.7/maintaining/installing/install-from-source.html#install-ckan-into-a-python-virtual-environment) with `pip install -e 'git+https://github.com/ckan/ckan.git@ckan-2.7.3#egg=ckan'`.